pabloariasal/pabloariasal.github.io/_drafts/couring_2.md

 At the end of the function's block scope, all `Task`s are destroyed, deallocating all coroutine frames.

-You may be asking yourself: what is the actual point of all this is compared to the previous implementation?Its a fair question and to be honest, in this particular case there is little gain, we are just adding unnecessary boilerplate to an already quite straight-forward implementation.
-Its also not particularly more efficient: we are waking up the coroutines in the main thread, performing parsing sequentially.
+You may be asking yourself: what is the actual point of all this is compared to the implementation without coroutines?
+Its a fair question.
+One may argue that we have just added unnecessary boilerplate to an already straight-forward implementation.
+Its also not particularly more efficient: we are stillperforming parsing sequentially in a single thread.

 Luckily we are not done yet.
 See, the beauty of coroutines is that they are very composable.
-Once you a have a coroutine-based implementation adding more awaitables or other coroutines is child's play.
+Once you a have a coroutine-based implementation adding more awaitables or other coroutines is child's play, they fit like lego stones.

-In [part 3]() we will extend our coroutine-based implementation such that parsing is performed in parallel.
-I promise you that everything will make sense then.
+In [part 3]() we will extend our coroutine-based implementation such that parsing is performed in parallel in a thread pool.
+This is were the real power of coroutines will come to light.